A Critical Connectivity Radius for Segmenting Randomly-Generated, High Dimensional Data Points: Introduction and Related Works

 Suppose infinitely many copies of a bounded structure are used to partition $\mathbb{R}^{2}$ and let $\mathcal{B} \subset \mathbb{R}^{2}$ be a bounded subset containing finitely many copies of the bounded structure.
-Further suppose that structures in the partition are neighbors, if their respective boundaries have non-empty intersection and infinitely many of the bounded structures in the partition are individually occupied by exactly one point at the center of the structure, independently of all other structures.
-In $\cite{Grimmett}$ and $\cite{Grimmett2}$, it is shown that, if the probability of neighboring structures each containing related points is greater than some critical value, then with probability $1$, a path can be traced from any starting occupied bounded structure to any ending occupied bounded structure, with the path in between the start and the end consisting entirely of neighboring occupied structures.
-From this statement, the contrapositive statement is obtained such that, if the probability of neighboring structures each containing related points is less than or equal to the same critical value, then with probability $1$, no such path exists for any two bounded structures.
+Further suppose that structures in the partition are \textit{neighbors}, if their respective boundaries have non-empty intersection.
+Infinitely many of the bounded structures in the partition are individually occupied by exactly one point, at the center of the structure, independently of all other structures.

+In $\cite{Grimmett,Grimmett2}$, it is shown that, if the probability of neighboring structures, each containing related points, is greater than some critical value, then with probability $1$, a path can be traced from any starting occupied bounded structure to any ending occupied bounded structure.
+The path in between the start and the end consists entirely of neighboring occupied structures.
+From this statement, the contrapositive statement is obtained such that, if the probability of neighboring, occupied structures is less than or equal to the same critical value, then with probability $1$, no such path exists for any two bounded structures.
 Hence, all points are either related to no other points or only related to finitely many points in neighboring bounded structures.
-It is this contrapositive condition that is of interest and great use during $K$-means classification, as classes are formed by groupings of inter-related data points.
+It is this contrapositive condition that is of interest, as clusters are formed by groupings of inter-related data points.

 Rarely does inter-related, real-world data conform to a predefined, rigid partition, as described above.
-As such, after removing the rigid partition of $\mathbb{R}^{2}$, suppose that the data are modeled by a node process which randomly generates points within $\mathcal{B}$ according to some predetermined probability distribution.
-Points in $\mathcal{B}$ are inter-related, if they are within a certain distance of one another or some common point, such as the average of a set of previously-grouped, inter-related points.
-In $\cite{Meester}$, it is shown that, with probability $1$, there is a path of inter-related points between any two points in $\mathcal{B}$, if the number of points relative to the area of $\mathcal{B}$ is beyond a certain critical number or, if the maximum distance between inter-related points is larger than a certain critical number.
+As such, after removing the rigid partition of $\mathbb{R}^{2}$, suppose the data are modeled by a point process which randomly generates data within $\mathcal{B}$ according to some predetermined probability distribution.
+Data in $\mathcal{B}$ are inter-related, if they are within a certain distance of one another or some common center, such as the average of a set of previously-grouped, inter-related data points.